 Speaking of stubble, I’ve used the SE with a week’s worth of growth and a day’s worth of growth and it has worked with equal aplomb.

 As most other reviewers have said, I find the Supply SE razor to be efficient and exceptionally comfortable.
 I’m getting Baby’s Butt Smooth (BBS) shaves from the Supply SE.

-I think the Supply SE razor is aimed squarely at the wider consumer razor market, targeting those shavers who are unhappy with mass-market, multi-blade razors but also a little reluctant to dive head-first into niche’ safety razors because they’ve been lead to believe they require more “work” and are less “safe.”
+I think the Supply SE razor is aimed squarely at the wider consumer razor market and might be the best razor for men who are unhappy with mass-market, multi-blade razors but also a little reluctant to dive head-first into niche’ safety razors because they’ve been lead to believe they require more “work” and are less “safe.”

 The Supply SE razor is quite suitable for a good, drama-free shave, whether you’re a consumer-oriented type of shaver or a “enthusiast” type of shaver.

 There is also a SE Starter Set that includes the razor, a pack of blades, a shave brush, shave cream, and aftershave.